 How to Get to Minca from Santa Marta

 The cheapest option to get to Minca from Santa Marta is to catch colectivos from the market.
-I’ve seen prices from 6-8,000 pesos listed online.
+The cost is $9,000 pesos (confirmed November 2020).
 It used to be you could catch them as well from the gas station in Mamatoco, near Dreamer Hostel, but that is no longer the case, as we learned the hard way when we could only find normal private taxis and moto taxis there.

 You can also get private taxis from just about anywhere in Santa Marta to take you to Minca.
 Prices may vary depending on where in the city you are coming from.
 You can also get moto taxis up to Minca.

 How to Get to Minca from Cartagena

 You can travel between Cartagena and Santa Marta on buses from the main bus terminal, Berlinas, or Marsol.
-(Note: these prices were last updated in January 2020).
-No matter which option you choose, the trip should take approximately 4 1/2-5 hours.
 Usually, you will make a pit stop where you can use the bathroom and buy snacks just before or after Barranquilla.

 Prices for buses to Santa Marta at the terminal may vary depending on company and time but should be between 30,000-50,000 depending on company and times.
-Do note that the terminal is far away from the main tourist areas of Cartagena and is a costly taxi ride.
+Do note that the terminal is far away from the main tourist areas of Cartagena and can be a costly taxi ride.

 Berlinas operates vans and buses with transportation from Cartagena to Santa Marta.
 Their office is located in Marbella, about a 25 minute walk or 5 minute, 8,000 peso taxi ride from Centro.
 This is my recommended way of travel.